skiqh/jade-precompiler/README.md

 The `compile` property can be:
 * `"subfolder"` the name of a single folder containing files to compile,
-* `[ "folder1", "folder2", "path/to/file.jade"]` a list of files or folders to
+* `[ "folderA", "sub/folderB", "path/to/file.jade"]` a list of files or
-compile,
+folders to compile,
 * `true` Tell the compiler to process all `.jade` files anywhere in the kanso project.